ClaraCrazy/UngoogledFindMy/README.md

 ### Auto enabling location

-The app is able to automatically enabe location if it is off, but you need to grant a specific permission through adb.
+The app is able to automatically enable location if it is off, but you need to grant a specific permission through adb.

 To grant the permission you need to do the following:
 1. Install [LADB](https://play.google.com/store/apps/details?id=com.draco.ladb)